mattcroat/joy-of-code/posts/svg-animation-library/svg-animation-library.md

 ## Playing Animations At The Same Time

-To play animations at the same time we can use the [Promise.all()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) method, which takes promises and returns a single Promise.
+To play animations at the same time we can use the [Promise.all()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) method, which takes an array of promises, and returns a single Promise.

 ```html:+page.svelte {6-9} showLineNumbers
 <script lang="ts">